Hypfer/Valetudo/docs/_pages/general/rooting-instructions.md

 To get the new build file over to the robot, you'll need to spin up a temporary webserver (e.g. by using `python3 -m http.server`) in the directory where you downloaded your firmware image to, connect the laptop to the robots WiFi access point and download the firmware image to the robot via e.g. `wget http://<your-laptop-ip>/dreame.vacuum.pxxxx_fw.tar.gz`.

+Note: If you can't see the robots Wi-Fi AP to connect to, it might have disabled itself because 30 minutes passed since the last boot.
+In that case, press and hold the two outer buttons until it starts talking to you.

-Then, untar `tar -xvzf dreame.vacuum.pxxxx_fw.tar.gz` it and execute the `./install.sh` script.
-The robot will then reboot and greet you with a shell mentioning the Dustbuilder in the MOTD.
+After the successful download, make sure that the robot is docked, untar (`tar -xvzf dreame.vacuum.pxxxx_fw.tar.gz`) it and execute the `./install.sh` script.
+The robot will then reboot on its own and greet you with a shell mentioning the Dustbuilder in the MOTD on successful root.

 Switch to the tmp folder `cd /tmp` and repeat the previous steps (from wget to install.sh) to also install the firmware on the second partition which you are now booted to.